MRCIEU/docker_twosamplemr/README.md

 If you are updating this and _don't_ have access to the mrcieu dockerhub organization please send your dockerhub username to [@t0mrg](https://github.com/t0mrg).

-### Check if you need to update the version of R
+### Things to check to update on every build

-Look in the code - if it needs updating, update the version in the _Dockerfile_, _justfile_, and _README.md_.
+* Check if the version of R needs updating: look in the code - if it needs updating, update the version in the _Dockerfile_, _justfile_, and _README.md_.
+* Check if the version of Bioconductor needs to be updated in _build.R_.
+* Update the PPPM snapshot dates in _build.R_.

 ### Build the image